alphagov/publisher/docs/ga4-tracking.md

 Tracking can be tested locally with these steps:
 - ensure that the "Ga4 form tracking" feature is set to "On" via FlipFlop
-- ensure that "Preserve log" is set to "On" in the browser console
+- run `document.querySelector('form').addEventListener('submit',function(e){e.preventDefault()})` in the browser console.
+This will disable form submissions so the full set of data from user interactions can be observed without leaving the page and saving any changes.
 - run `window.GOVUK.analyticsGa4.showDebug = true` in the browser console.
 The console will then display the tracking data for all user interactions with the form as they occur.

-Running `window.dataLayer` in the browser console at any point will display the data that has been collected during user interactions with the page.
+Running `window.dataLayer` in the browser console after performing a save will display the data that has been collected during user interactions with the page.
 In this work we are interested in the "event_data" events.
 There should be one of these for each user event with the form since the page was loaded.

 ## Automated tests